getsolus/help-center-docs/installation/preparing-to-install/en.md

 From this output, we can see the USB drive is listed as - `/dev/disk1 (external, physical)`.
 In this example, the IDENTIFIER is `disk1`.
 Please note, your USB drive may have a different identifier.
 You should be able to tell which is your USB drive by checking the name and size.

-3. macOS usually auto-mounts USB drives so you’ll need to unmount it first before proceeding.
-Use the following command and replace `IDENTIFIER` with the correct identifier we found in step 2.
+macOS usually auto-mounts USB drives so you’ll need to unmount it first before proceeding.
+Use the following command and replace `IDENTIFIER` with the correct identifier we found in the `diskutil list` step.

 ``` bash
 diskutil unmountDisk /dev/IDENTIFIER
 ```

-4. Now navigate to the folder that has the downloaded ISO.
+Now navigate to the folder that has the downloaded ISO.
 This could be your Mac’s Downloads folder.
 The following command will get you there:

 ``` bash
 cd ~/Downloads
 ```

-5. **This step is dangerous.
-Using the wrong drive identifier could result in data loss.**  We will use the `dd` command to write the contents of the ISO to the thumb drive.
-Replace `IDENTIFIER` in the command below with your drive identifier from step 2.
+**This step is dangerous.
+Using the wrong drive identifier could result in data loss.**

+We will use the `dd` command to write the contents of the ISO to the thumb drive.
+Replace `IDENTIFIER` in the command below with your drive identifier.
 Note the extra `r` before the identifier (i.e `rdisk1`).
 This is for raw mode, which along with bs=1m, makes the transfer faster.

 ``` bash
 sudo dd if=Solus-2017.04.18.0-Budgie.iso of=/dev/rIDENTIFIER bs=1m
 ```

-6. Be patient!
+Be patient!
 After a few minutes you’ll receive a message saying how much data was transferred.
 You can now safely eject the usb drive.

 ``` bash
 diskutil eject /dev/IDENTIFIER